Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ## The castle's courtyard

 Between the castle's entrance and the keep is the courtyard.
-It is surrounded by the castle's walls and can be entered through the *gatehouse*.
-The two main buildings are the chapel and the horse stable.
+It is surrounded by the walls and can be entered through the *gatehouse*.
+The two main buildings in the courtyard are the chapel and the horse stable.

 ### Chapel